baehyunsol/Sodigy/tests/README.md

 As of now, this is the main test suite.
 It is very similar to rust's [compiletest](https://rustc-dev-guide.rust-lang.org/tests/compiletest.html).

+Every case has a timeout: 30 seconds for compile and 30 seconds for run.
+You can't change the timeout.

 #### Add cases (single-file)

 If your test case consists of a single file, add the file to `tests/compile-and-run/`.
 The file name must start with the name of the test-case, and its extension must be `.sdg`.
 There should be no dot (`.`) character in the test-case name.